What are the Disabled Students’ Allowances (DSAs)?

 DSAs are government grants issued by different funding bodies, such as Student Finance England, to help with any additional support costs incurred as a direct result of a disability for the duration of one's studies.
 The allowances can fund non-medical helper one to one support (i.e. specialist study skills or mentoring), specialist equipment and software, travel and other course-related costs.
 The allowances are neither means-tested nor repayable and students can apply at any stage during the studies.

 The University is a registered Non Medical Helper support provider and offers these services to disabled students for the duration of their studies.

 Other Financial Support

-In addition to DSA, students may be able to access funding or grants from the University, charities and trusts.
-There are specific University funds for contributions towards the payment of computer equipment, ensuite accommodation and psychological assessments.
+In addition to the DSAs, students may be able to access other hardship funds from the University, charities and trusts.
+There are specific University funds for contributions towards the payment of computer equipment via the DSAs, ensuite on campus accommodation and SpLD/AS assessments.
 Full details may be found on our financial support page.